kiemlicz/util/README.md

 The "project" aims to provide scripts/functions for various tasks in day-to-day work.
 Additional rationale of this "project" is following: to encourage writing actual executable hands-on scripts/functions instead of untested and lengthy wiki/confluence/blog posts/etc. pages containing various technical manuals.
+This project does **not** aim to duplicate the functionality of command-line completions.
+Thus one-line functions for tools with decent completions should not be here.

 Directory layout should be self-documenting about where to find which pieces.